April 7th, 2020

 December 21st, 2011

 Accidents are unexpected and can be both overwhelming and stressful.
 It is important to not only remain calm after an accident, but also take the necessary steps to ensure safety and peace of mind.
-Below are ten suggestions that may come in handy the next time you’re in an accident:
+Below are ten suggestions that may come in handy the next time you’re in an automobile accident:

-- Check for injuries of all passengers and call 9-1-1 if need be
+- Check for injuries of all passengers and call 9-1-1

 - Call the police, even if accident is minor, and insist on an accident report